jpweideman/DL-Storm-Initiation-Nowcasting/src/training/README.md

 Patch-based training is highly recommended for radar nowcasting of storm initiation.

-- **Focus on storms:** By extracting only patches with a significant fraction of high-reflectivity pixels, the model focuses on learning from regions with active weather (e.g., storms), rather than background or empty areas.
+- **Focus on high reflectivity areas:** By extracting only patches with a significant fraction of high-reflectivity pixels, the model focuses on learning from regions with active weather, rather than background or empty areas.
 - **Memory savings:** Patch-based training reduces memory requirements, since input dimensions are significantly smaller.
 - **Training Speedup** Training is much faster, and often leads to better storm initiation forecasts.